RobMccahill/RM_NG_IOS_25/Readme.md

 ## Setup

 The project should compile as-is, the only setup step is to add an API key.
+**Edit:** From some testing, I seem to be able to get some responses without having to provide an API Key, so to get results back you might not have to have one.

-In the NetgearSampleApplication/Dependencies/Constants.swift file, there's a API_KEY variable where you can include your google API key with books access.
+In any case, if you do run into errors, you can add an API key In the NetgearSampleApplication/Dependencies/Constants.swift file, there's a API_KEY variable where you can include your google API key with books access.
 If you don't have an API key, please reach out and I can provide one.

 ## Project structure / details